July 21st 2022

 If you’re not eager to pay 5% in real estate commission fees, you may be able to negotiate a lower rate with your agent and/or the buyer’s agent.

-When hiring an agent, you can always ask them if they’re able to lower their fees.
-Many of them will do it to secure the listing.
-However, keep in mind that agents who accept lower fees may be unable or unwilling to offer more than the bare minimum services.
-If you need to sell quickly or get top dollar for your home, it may be worthwhile to work with a full-service agent at a higher cost.
+Many agents will accept lower fees to secure the listing.
+Some agents will even accept a flat fee for their services.
+However, keep in mind that agents who accept lower fees may be unwilling to offer more than the bare minimum services.
+Depending on your needs, it may be worthwhile to work with a full-service agent at a higher cost.